 – Do not bite your nails: Biting your nails damage the nail bed and any cuts around your fingernails invite infections to take place there.

 A diet chart consisting of these vitamins and minerals is a step closer to healthy nails.
-When you eat healthily, your body will reflect it too.
+When you eat healthy, your body will reflect it too.
 But simply fixing your intake of supplements is not sufficient for healthier nails and their fast growth.
 Doctors have determined people who spend several hours exercising their fingers for work have faster nail growth because of the circulation of blood to the tips.

 Is nail care important to you?
 How do you take care of your nails?